natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/route-53.md

    - if you want to map a hostname to another hostname:
      ##### CNAME
      - points a hostname to any other hostname
-     - onyl works if you have a non-root domain name
+     - only works if you have a non-root domain name

      ##### Alias
        - points a hostname to an AWS resource